Skip to content

 ProduceMessageConversionsPerSec After creating a topic.
 The number of produced message conversions per second.

 RemoteBytesInPerSec After you create a topic and the topic is producing/consuming.
 The number of bytes transferred from tiered storage in response to consumer fetches for the specified topic and broker.
-This Metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
-Category: Traffic and Error Rates.
-This is a KIP-405 Metric.
+This metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
+Category: Traffic and Error Rate.
+This is a KIP-405 metric.

 RemoteBytesOutPerSec After you create a topic and the topic is producing/consuming.
 The number of bytes transferred to tiered storage for the specified topic and broker.
-This Metric includes all partitions in the topic that affect upstream data transfer traffic for the specified broker.
-Category: Traffic and Error Rates.
-This is a KIP-405 Metric.
+This metric includes all partitions in the topic that affect upstream data transfer traffic for the specified broker.
+Category: Traffic and Error Rate.
+This is a KIP-405 metric.

 RemoteReadErrorPerSec After you create a topic and the topic is producing/consuming.
 The error rate of read requests sent by the specified broker to tiered storage to retrieve data in response to consumer fetches for the specified topic.
-This Metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
-Category: Traffic and Error Rates.
-This is a KIP-405 Metric.
+This metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
+Category: Traffic and Error Rate.
+This is a KIP-405 metric.

 RemoteReadRequestsPerSec After you create a topic and the topic is producing/consuming.
 The number of read requests sent by the specified broker to tiered storage to retrieve data in response to consumer fetches for the specified topic.
-This Metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
-Category: Traffic and Error Rates.
-This is a KIP-405 Metric.
+This metric includes all partitions in the topic that affect downstream data transfer traffic for the specified broker.
+Category: Traffic and Error Rate.
+This is a KIP-405 metric.

 PER_TOPIC_PER_PARTITION Level Monitoring